 I’ve acknowledged that I’m a bit tired out, so today I will be resting and taking it easy.

-As my partner set off for work this morning, I stayed in bed, finally getting up just before 10am (I love my bed so much), coming down to have a cup of decaf green tea with a couple of biscuits, and log on to my laptop.
+As my partner set off for work this morning, I stayed in bed, finally getting up just before 10am (I love my bed so much), coming down to have a cup of decaf herbal tea with a couple of biscuits, and log on to my laptop.
 My plan for the day is to take it easy, type up a few blogs maybe, stick some films on and eat some good food.
 I’ve ate quite a bit of rubbish the past few days, so it’s important I’m good with food now!

 I’m not feeling too tired, but I am feeling a lag in energy compared to normal, so I know that it’s crucial to top my spoons back up now, so as to recover back to good energy as soon as possible and as effectively as possible.

 You can click on the hyperlinks in the above post to learn more and see references to information given.

 If you found this article informative, useful, helpful or in other words are grateful you stumbled across it, please consider helping me keep The Invisible Hypothyroidism running, so that we can carry on building a strong community, spreading awareness and helping each other.
 Running the site comes at the expense of my personal time and money from my own pocket.
 You can make a one-off or monthly donation to support me keeping this website going, by clicking the button below.

 To get notified of all my posts, blogs and articles, like my Facebook page here: https://www.facebook.com/TheInvisibleHypothyroidism/

 I run a Facebook group, called Thyroid Family: Hypothyroidism Advice & Support Group.
 This group is for underactive thyroid/hypothyroidism patients only, and not medical professionals or anyone else.
 If you have any questions on living with hypothyroidism, or want some support, help or advice, please join us.